HarrySky/aiosmartpost/README.md

 * has 100% type-annotated code

 ## Quickstart

-Examples use async version of `Client`, but you can use this import instead:
+Examples use async version of `Client`, but you can use import below instead and remove `await` keywords:
 ```python
 from smartpost.sync import Client
 ```